conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 comments: true
 ---

-If you've ever built a webservice in Clojure, you've done it using [Ring](https://github.com/ring-clojure).
-Writing HTTP responses is boring, but fortunately [Liberator](https://clojure-liberator.github.io/liberator/github.html) provides a bunch of boilerplate that makes it easy to do and easy to read and test.
-This post generally assumes you've used Liberator a bit, but if not don't worry - the [docs](https://clojure-liberator.github.io/liberator/) are excellent, and you should familiarise yourself with the
+If you've ever built a webservice in Clojure, you've done it using [Ring](https://github.com/ring-clojure/ring).
+Writing HTTP responses is boring, but fortunately [Liberator](https://clojure-liberator.github.io/liberator/) provides a bunch of boilerplate that makes it easy to do and easy to read and test.
+This post generally assumes you've used Liberator a bit, but if not don't worry - the [docs](https://clojure-liberator.github.io/liberator/tutorial/) are excellent, but you should familiarise yourself with the
 [Decision Graph](https://clojure-liberator.github.io/liberator/tutorial/decision-graph.html) before reading further.

 Liberator is a time-saver for sure, but it can take a  bit of experience (read: anger and frustration) to get the most